Module Files

 Module files must be searchable by module name.
 They are typically named <modulename>.mod.
 The advantage of using .mod is that it is consistent with other compilers so users will know what they are.
 Also, makefiles and scripts often use rm *.mod to clean up.

 The disadvantage of using the same name as other compilers is that it is not clear which compiler created a .mod file and files from multiple compilers cannot be in the same directory.
 This could be solved by adding something between the module name and extension, e.g. <modulename>-f18.mod.
+If this is needed, Flang’s fc1 accepts the option -module-suffix to alter the suffix used for the module file.

 Format